 Why is historic preservation important?

-We can pass on our knowledge of the ancient world to future generations by practicing historic preservation.
+By practicing historic preservation, we can pass on our knowledge of the ancient world to future generations.
 Historic preservation helps tell the numerous facets of our world’s history and ancient sites.

 What role do historical artifacts play in history?

 Scholars who seek to study a culture can learn a lot from artifacts.
-Archaeologists explore the locations where ancient cultures once existed and used the artifacts to understand the past better.
+Archaeologists explore the locations where ancient cultures once existed and use the artifacts to better understand the past.

 What to know before visiting an ancient site?